-ent of serious infections due to amikacin sensitive organ
+Indicated in the treatment of serious infections due to amikacin sensitive organisms.

-DOSAGE AND METHOD OF ADMINISTRATION Amikacin Sulphate injection may be given intramuscularly or intravenously
+DOSAGE AND METHOD OF ADMINISTRATION

+mikacin Sulphate injection may be given intramuscularly or intravenously

-The patient's pre-treatment body weight should be obtained for calculation of correct dosage
+The patient's pre-treatment body weight should be obtained for calculation of correct dosage.

-The status of renal function should be stimuted by measurement of the serue creatinine concentration or calculation of the endogenous creatinine clearance rate The BUN test is much less reliable for this purpose.
+The status of renal function should beestimated by measurement of the serum creatinine concentration or calculation of the endogenous creatinine clearance rate.
+The BUN test is much less reliable for this purpose.
 Reassessment of renal function should be made periodically during therapy.